Work and coronavirus

 SSP entitlement has been extended to workers who must self-isolate because they have symptoms or live with someone who has symptoms.
-If you are receiving SSP because you are shielding only, this will stop from 1 August.

 For employees returning to their normal place of work during the coronavirus (COVID-19) outbreak, their employers will need to follow Government guidance on social distancing in the workplace.

 Further information about working safely can be found on the following websites: